tbrsvn/cppautoclicker/README.md

 I only tweaked and compiled this program.

-You MUST compile this program in visual studio because that is what I programmed this project in.
+You MUST have visual studio installed to run and compile the source of this autoclicker

 If you are going to distribute this project please give credit to me and index.